LucasEdwa/client/README.md

 ## TODO:
-  - Finish user page
+  - Finish user page.
-  -Create another
+  - Create backend and set the fetch to the data